ghas-bootcamp/ghas-bootcamp/exercises/secret-scanning.md

 #### Custom patterns for secret scanning
 Secret scanning supports finding other [secret patterns](https://docs.github.com/en/code-security/secret-security/defining-custom-patterns-for-secret-scanning), which are specified by regex patterns and uses the Hyperscan library.

-1. Add a custom secret pattern by going to the Security and Analysis settings and clicking on `Add a secret scanning custom pattern`.
+1. Add a custom secret pattern by going to the Security and Analysis settings and under the header "Custom patterns" click on `New pattern`.
 2. Add a custom pattern name, a secret format and test cases.

     For example: